vincenzot/movie-trailer-project/README.md

-# movie-trailer-project
+# Movie Trailer Website - Project 1
-Project 1, Movie Trailer Website - users can browse featured movie list
+A Movie Trailer Website where users can browse featured movie list.